Saturday, September 26, 2015

 Who needs exercise when you've got milk chocolate and crispy wafers?

 The Sportlunch (formerly "Mellanmål," or "snack" - I prefer "Sportlunch") apparently comes in at least two forms: the wider six-pack and the two-bar version I am reviewing today.
 It is not the first candy bar I've come across to allegedly offer miraculous nutritional qualities; the Japp and Power Break series share similar claims (I'm still waiting for their effects).
-It seems that in Sweden (and neighboring countries) candy bars are considered very nutritious for you, which means that either Nordic people do in fact obtain their ideal nutrients from candy (in which case I should've been born a Swede or something) or that their usual culinary fare is (somehow) far less nutritious than candy.
+It seems that in Sweden (and neighboring countries) candy bars are considered very nutritious for you, which means that either Nordic people do in fact obtain their ideal nutrients from candy (in which case I should've been born a Swede or something) or their usual culinary fare is (somehow) far less nutritious than candy.
 I mean, they wouldn't allow so much blatantly misleading advertising, would they?

 There can be no doubt that candy bars are low on the nutritional totem pole, because G.I.
 Joe's Lifeline (the wimp of G.I.
 Joe, really; he was a lover, not a fighter) says so, and, with his medical training, he ought to know (and knowing is half the battle)!
 Before I go on, please view the video and explain to me this: is Lifeline a contortionist, or is he being fed the apple by an off-screen friend?
 Seriously, I do not think it is humanly possible for one to hold an apple as he does, though I would gladly be proven wrong.
 I offer this challenge to my reader(s): take a video of yourself (or a friend, preferably dressed up as a G.I.
 Joe character) attempting to eat an apple (or any edible object, for that matter) in the style of Lifeline.
 Anyone brave enough to accept the challenge may be featured in a future blog entry, which is likely to be viewed by at least two people (including me and the challenger)!
 What have you got to lose, other than some pride and self-respect?